 A specialist in transformative learning and change in human systems and in distance learning, Terri has over 25 years of experience working with many different kinds of human systems, including business, community, educational and political.
 Her specialty is the design and implementation of the core developmental trajectory and span of human systems.

-An entrepreneur, engineer, and economic, business and regional development strategist with over 30 years experience, Holly listens deeply with individuals, organizations, industries and regions to learn, experiment and discover emerging opportunities to enhance prosperity for all.
-Her specialty is to work with change agents to release the potential between ideas, individuals, and organizations.
-“Connect, Learn, Do”, a change methodology she observed while working with a network of manufacturing leaders, inspired the foundation and growth of several regional sustainability action networks in Northeast Ohio.
+An entrepreneur, engineer and economic, business and network development strategist with over 35 years experience, Holly listens deeply with individuals, organizations, industries and regions to learn, experiment and discover emerging opportunities.
+Her specialty is to work with early adopters to release the potential between ideas, individuals, and organizations.

 Thomas is an author, public speaker, and active voice in the conversation on the role of religion in the 21st century.
 He has been practicing mindfulness and other styles of meditation for almost 20 years and lives in Salt Lake City, Utah.